20 Soul Food Recipes to Celebrate Black History Month

 1. Collard Greens

-Every soul food menu will have Collard Greens at the top of the list.
-Collard greens are full of flavor.
-Cooked with smoked meat and seasoned to perfection.
-Collard greens are great alone or you can prepare Mixed Greens by adding kale, mustard greens and or turnip greens.
+It’s not a soul food menu if it doesn’t feature Collard Greens.
+Collard greens are full of flavor and often cooked with smoked meats and bold seasonings.
+They are great alone or you can prepare Mixed Greens by adding kale, mustard greens or turnip greens.

 3. Dirty Rice